GeoscienceAustralia/anuga_core/docs/source/installation.rst

-Windows Installation using Miniconda
+Windows Installation using MiniForge
 ------------------------------------

-We have installed `anuga` on `windows` using miniconda.
+We have installed `anuga` on `windows` using miniforge.

+You can download MiniForge manually from the MiniForge site https://github.com/conda-forge/miniforge:

+Alternatively you can download and install miniforge via CLI commands:

-Run the following powershell instruction to download miniconda.
-You can also just download manually:
+Run the following powershell instruction to download miniforge.

 .. code-block:: bash

-    Start-FileDownload "https://repo.anaconda.com/miniconda/Miniconda3-latest-Windows-x86_64.exe" C:\Miniconda.exe; echo "Finished downloading miniconda"
+    Start-FileDownload "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-Windows-x86_64.exe" C:\Miniforge.exe; echo "Finished downloading miniforge"

 From a standard `cmd` prompt then install miniconda via: